Monix

 Create a custom token with Zone → Zone → Read and Zone → Analytics → Read for the zones you need.
 The dashboard matches each monitored site hostname to a zone on that token and rolls up requests, cached bytes, threats, and country breakdowns on Overview, Sites, Analytics, and Issues.

-Django API routes
+Cloudflare API routes

 • GET /api/cloudflare/status/ — Connection status and account summary.